Jill St. John: Career

 St. John then signed a contract with 20th Century Fox, who tried to build her into a star.
 She played the daughter of Clifton Webb in The Remarkable Mr. Pennypacker and Holiday for Lovers (both 1959), then was put in an adventure movie, The Lost World (1960).
 "Nothing but starlet parts," she later said.
 "You know, the daughter, the niece, the girlfriend."
 After Fox picked up their option on her, Warner Bros. borrowed St. John for The Roman Spring of Mrs. Stone (1961), then she had a supporting role in Tender Is the Night (1962), for which she beat out Jane Fonda.

 St. John had a key role in Come Blow Your Horn (1963), starring opposite Frank Sinatra.
 She received a Golden Globe Award nomination as Best Actress – Motion Picture Musical or Comedy for her performance.
 "I'm a comedienne," she said in 1963.
 "I've never pretended to be a dramatic actress.
 But I'm very funny."
 She followed this with a series of comedies: Who's Minding the Store?
 (1963) with Jerry Lewis, Who's Been Sleeping in My Bed?
 (1963) with Dean Martin, and Honeymoon Hotel (1964) with Robert Morse and Nancy Kwan.

 "Now I play the sexy comedienne, which is my forte," she said in 1964.
 "Comedy is what I've always wanted to do."
+Though she considered Jerry Lewis a comic genius, St. John found working with him on Who's Minding the Store? to be an extremely unhappy and disappointing experience, commenting that "one should not confuse the artist with the man."
 She guest-starred on television shows like Burke's Law, The Rogues, and Theatre of Stars.
 In 1964, she guest-starred with Lauren Bacall and Bacall's then-husband, Jason Robards, in the episode "Take a Walk Through a Cemetery" of Craig Stevens' CBS drama series Mr. Broadway.
 She also appeared in variety specials with Bob Hope.
 MGM gave her the female lead in The Liquidator (1965) with Rod Taylor, and she co-starred in The Oscar (1966) with Stephen Boyd.

 St. John appeared in the first two episodes of the television series Batman as the Riddler's moll Molly.
 She became the first character to die in an episode of Batman.
 She was also in an episode of The Big Valley at that time.